Someone is searching through documents.

 .

-The goal of the 'onderwijsroute' (education pathway) is to pursue education in the Netherlands, such as MBO, HBO or university, and at the same time get your civic integration.
+The purpose of the o-route is to pursue education in the Netherlands, such as MBO, HBO or university, and at the same time get your civic integration.

 • You learn the Dutch language at